Fill your bowl to the brim and it will spill.

 By Lao Tzu, Tao Te Ching

-Mindfulness comes before meditation.
-It is more on diving deep into the Spiritual centre of your being where you get one with yourself.
-You must practice mindfulness before you start practising meditation, as before everything else, internal surrender is more important because people who are stuck in their daily lives, have lost their internal peace and they are trying to search it at places that don’t even matter.
+Practice Mindfulness comes before meditation.
+It is more on diving deep into the Spiritual center of your being where you get one with yourself.
+You must practice mindfulness before you start practicing meditation, as, before everything else, internal surrender is more important because people who are stuck in their daily lives, have lost their internal peace and they are trying to search it at places that don’t even matter.